divio/divio-cloud-docs/introduction/django-05-database.rst

 ~~~~~~~

 For development purposes when working locally, we should also have a database.
 It's not so easy to set up the right
-version of Postgres locally, especially when working with different projects, and as a result many Django developers
+version of Postgres locally, especially when working with multiple projects, and as a result many Django developers
-content themselves with using SQLite locally, because it's an easy-to-use default.
-However, it's much better to use the
+content themselves with using SQLite locally, simply because it's an easy-to-use default.
+However, it's much better to
-same database in development as you do in deployment, and Docker Compose can take care of this for you too.
-Edit your
+use the same database in development as you do in deployment, and Docker Compose can take care of this for you too.
-``docker-compose.yml`` to add some new lines:
+Edit your ``docker-compose.yml`` to add some new lines:

 ..  code-block:: YAML
     :emphasize-lines: 16-